 Faculty and Student Research

-Washburn business faculty conduct programs of research in their disciplines.
+Brenneman School of Business faculty conduct programs of research in their disciplines.
 Whether creating new knowledge, contributing to their professions or developing new ideas and materials for the classroom, our faculty maintain their intellectual capital and share their knowledge with our students and our community.
 Our Business Seminar Series and Working Paper Series, both sponsored by Kaw Valley Bank, are important outlets for disseminated our research.
 We also honor the accomplishment of our faculty with the Kaw Valley Bank Excellence in Research Award.

 Students also engage in research activities in their coursework and in other programs, including the Washburn Transformational Experience Creative and Scholarly program and Apeiron.